 Hmm…maybe we need a 450,002nd.

 Indeed, a true wellness program might consist of warning employees not to get anywhere near HealthFairs USA, so clearly these people don’t have any accounts of any sophistication, right?
 Right?

-They claim a household name company as one of their accounts.
 That means they are submitting insurance claims to their insurers on behalf of their employees, as directed and incentivized by their human resources department.
-I’m not a practicing attorney, but I am a practicing non-idiot, and as such my opinion would be that they look into this posthaste.
+I’m not a practicing attorney, but I am a practicing non-idiot, and as such my opinion would be that Coca-Cola and others look into this posthaste.

-And plus, it’s not like they’re completely fraudulent.
-They have references from stellar companies with outstnading reputations:
+Plus, it’s not like they’re completely fraudulent.
+They have references from stellar companies with outstanding reputations:

 Full disclosure: I’m not 100% sure that it is actually illegal to submit insurance claims for useless, unapproved, possibly harmful, USPSTF D-rated screens and useless, unapproved, probably harmful, supplements for employees who have no diagnosis, no recognized medical necessity and aren’t seen by a real doctor.

 Quite the contrary, my opinion may only be 99% accurate.

 Keep up the good work, you do make a difference.